Can You Eat Largemouth Bass? Safety, Taste & Cooking Guide (July 2026)

 Smaller bass also have a better meat-to-bone ratio for their size.
 The fillets come off cleanly, with fewer dark red muscle sections that can taste strong.

 The texture of smaller bass remains consistently firm throughout cooking.
-Larger bass often develop a coarser grain that doesn't hold together as well when cooked.
+Larger bass often develop a coarser grain that does not hold together as well when cooked.

 Yield: How Much Meat Per Fish?